VMI-ETH/newsletter/contents/June-2025 /body.md

 Stay tuned for more details!

 ### To teach or not to teach?!
-Call for New Board Members!!
+Call for New Board Members!

 Did you know that you can get teaching points by joining the VMI Board?!